Post Operative Tooth Extraction

 - Keep your head elevated with pillows to control bleeding.
 We will give you a supply of gauze sponges to place over the bleeding area.

 - Change the pad as necessary, and use them until the bleeding stops completely.
 You can also bite gently but firmly on a moist tea bag for twenty minutes.
-Be sure to call our office if bleeding persists or increases.
+Be sure to call our office if the bleeding persists or increases.

 - The space left by the tooth will feel a bit strange to you at first.
 Eventually, new bone and gum tissue will grow into the gap left by the extraction.